lechimp-p/php-src/README.md

 library deals with creating objects, while autoloading deals with loading source code for a requested class.
-The problem autoloading solves somehow comes before the problems this library solves, as we surely need to load some sourcecode before we could create a class.
+The problem autoloading solves somehow comes before the problems this library solves, as we surely need to load some sourcecode before we could create an object.

-In an optimal scenario, autoloading and this library should be completely orthagonal to each other, the further only dealing with loading of source files and the latter only dealing with class creation.
+In an optimal scenario, autoloading and this library should be completely orthagonal to each other, the further only dealing with loading of source files and the latter only dealing with object creation.

 As this library aims to help to improve legacy code, we could neverthelesss not assume that autoloading is easily possible in a code base where this library